 Pets, with the exception of fish, are not allowed in residence halls.
-Professionally trained service dogs and companion animals are not considered pets.
+Professionally trained service dogs and emotional support animals are not considered pets.

-- Stereo equipment, amplifiers, and/or speakers may be removed from a room at the discretion of the hall director.
+Stereo equipment, amplifiers, and/or speakers may be required to be removed from a room as a conduct outcome.

 Radio transmission is not permitted in the residence halls.